babylonhealth/ios-playbook/Cookbook/Technical-Documents/meetings-purpose.md

 ## iOS Lunch & Learn

-The purpose of this meeting is to have weekly iOS learn sessions with the whole team.
+The purpose of this meeting is to have fortnight iOS learn sessions with the whole team.
 We will grab lunch before the meeting, we will sit together (physically or remotelly) and we will:

 * Watch a video relevant to the iOS team.